 "The members of the Vermont Medical Society are proud to join this extremely important case.
-We have heard from our members that the loss of federal data and disclaimers added to certain websites have already led to more families refusing vaccinations, patients refusing to answer demographic questions, delays in providing appropriate patient care, and hindered efforts to move to value based care," according to Katie Marvin, MD, President of the Vermont Medical Society, the largest professional association representing physicians in Vermont.
-"Vermont clinicians are dedicated to providing honest, accurate, science-based information to help patients make informed decisions about their health and joining this litigation to restore federal sources of information is one critical step in that direction."
+We have heard from our members that the loss of federal data and disclaimers added to certain websites have already led to more families delaying or declining vaccines, patients opting out of demographic questions, and barriers to providing appropriate patient care and information," according to Katie Marvin, MD, President of the Vermont Medical Society, the largest professional association representing physicians in Vermont.
+"Vermont clinicians are dedicated to providing honest, accurate, science-based information to help patients and communities make informed decisions about their health, and joining this litigation to restore federal sources of information is one critical step in that direction."